bimoai857/FloralDET/README.md

 Touching the prediction text will bring up a bottom sheet that gives detailed information about that particular flower as shown in this video.

-## Images of 17 Flowers it can detect
+## Images of 17 Flowers that it can detect

 ![asds](https://user-images.githubusercontent.com/68723052/123532858-a4e7f880-d730-11eb-9359-bf37be5828f2.PNG)